builtree/simulate/README.md

 # Simulate
 [![Gitter](https://badges.gitter.im/codEd-org/simulate.svg)](https://gitter.im/codEd-org/simulate?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Welcome to Simulate!
 Simulate is a collection of simulations and visualizations from various domains like mathematics, physics, computer science etc. in a cross platform app made using Flutter.
 The outcomes of these simulations mostly are really smooth (thanks to Flutter) and extremely beautiful (thanks to mathematics/sciences behind it).
-You can take a peek here.
+You can take a peek [here](https://cod-ed.github.io/simulate/simulations).

-New to Simulate?
-Search for more information here https://cod-ed.github.io/simulate/
+Find more information and documentation at https://cod-ed.github.io/simulate/

 # Contributing